CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: Introduction

 \section{Introduction}

 Computer-Aided Design (CAD) refers to the use of computer software to assist in the creation, modification, analysis, or optimization of a design~\cite{briere2012comparing}.
-CAD is crucial for enabling precise, efficient, and scalable design processes across industries.
 Recently, there has been a significant research interest in the automation of CAD pipelines.
-Examples include, 3D reverse-engineering~\cite{mallis2023sharp, dupont2024transcad,khan2024cad,uy2022point2cyl}, CAD generation~\cite{seff2022vitruvion, xu2022deep,wu2021deepcad}, edge parametrization~\cite{cherenkova2023sepicnet,zhu2023nerve}, CAD from multiview images~\cite{Hong2024MV2CylR3,you2024img2cad}, hand-drawn CAD sketch parametrization~\cite{Karadeniz2024PICASSOAF,Karadeniz2024DAVINCIAS} and text-guided CAD editing~\cite{Kodnongbua2023reparamCAD}.
-Still, most efforts to date have centered around fixed workflows, and the development of CAD agents to address generic tasks in a zero-shot manner remains largely unexplored.
-In this work, we advocate that the creation of CAD agents capable of interacting with and supporting designers through the CAD development process would be a transformative advancement for the CAD industry, streamlining time-consuming design work and reducing the learning curve for CAD.
+Examples include, 3D reverse-engineering~\cite{mallis2023sharp, dupont2024transcad,khan2024cad,uy2022point2cyl}, CAD generation~\cite{seff2022vitruvion, xu2022deep,wu2021deepcad, Rukhovich2024CADRecodeRE}, edge parametrization~\cite{cherenkova2023sepicnet,zhu2023nerve}, CAD from multiview images~\cite{Hong2024MV2CylR3,you2024img2cad}, hand-drawn CAD sketch parametrization~\cite{Karadeniz2024PICASSOAF,Karadeniz2024DAVINCIAS} and text-guided CAD editing~\cite{Kodnongbua2023reparamCAD}.
+Still, most efforts to date have centered around fixed workflows, and the development of CAD agents to address generic tasks remains largely unexplored.
+In this work, we advocate that the creation of CAD agents capable of interacting with and supporting designers through the CAD process, would be a transformative advancement for the CAD industry.